mindersec/minder/docs/docs/ref/cli/minder_repo_delete.md

 ---
 ## minder repo delete

-delete repository
+Delete a repository

 ### Synopsis

-Repo delete is used to delete a repository within the minder control plane
+The repo delete subcommand is used to delete a registered repository within Minder.

 ```
 minder repo delete [flags]